errornot/ErrorNot/README.md

  - You can now register your self /user/new
  - Have fun

+## Upgrading

+If you upgrade your errornot, you need launch the task to migration your database if needed

+  rake db:mongo_migrate

 ## Using

   Depending of what is more convenient to your project, you can use one of the ErrorNot notifiers to send errors to ErrorNot: